ISO LCA standard aims for limited climate changing. LCA, Life cycle assessment concept.

 It assists the businesses in realizing the compromises made at this stage.
 Optimizing for environmental impact in one phase of the production cycle may therefore come at a cost in another phase.
 This means that companies have to strategically decide where to focus to minimize their impacts.

 Lastly, the findings of the analysis are used in the process of decision-making.
 Here, the data is used by businesses to come up with critical issues that need to be solved and to assess whether the LCA goals have been realized.
-In the interpretation phase, limitations in the analysis have to be also pointed out with the same level of clarity.
+In the interpretation phase, the analysis must also clearly point out any limitations.

 This stage is where complex data is simplified as practical recommendations.
 For instance, if the LCA of a firm shows that 80% of the emission happens during the transport of raw materials, the company may decide to source its raw materials from the local market.
 These are the insights that organizations including Unilever employ in creating their products and strategies to ensure they promote sustainability.